berryamin/Python/Python-3/Doc/library/multiprocessing.rst

 Demonstration of how to create and use customized managers and proxies:

 .. literalinclude:: ../includes/mp_newtype.py
+   :language: python3

-Using :class:`Pool`:
+Using :class:`~multiprocessing.pool.Pool`:

 .. literalinclude:: ../includes/mp_pool.py
+   :language: python3

 Synchronization types like locks, conditions and queues:

 .. literalinclude:: ../includes/mp_synchronize.py
+   :language: python3

-An example showing how to use queues to feed tasks to a collection of worker process and collect the results:
+An example showing how to use queues to feed tasks to a collection of worker processes and collect the results:

 .. literalinclude:: ../includes/mp_workers.py